Gaza Jar: Primary use

+Wine

-Gaza wine or Ashkelon wine – The main use of the jars was probably wine produced in the southern lowlands, the southern coastal plain and the northern Negev.
+Vinum Gazentum, Latin for 'Gaza wine', also known as Ashkelon wine: The main use of the jars was probably wine produced in the southern lowlands, the southern coastal plain and the northern Negev.
 In the past, people tended to think that the wine came from the Gaza or Ashkelon area only because of the mention of the names Gaza and Ashkelon in ancient sources of travelers and pilgrims from the Byzantine Empire, along with the discovery of Gaza jars from the Galilee in Ashkelon excavations.
 In the 20th century, it can be concluded that wine production came from a wider area in the Land of Israel.

 In the 5th century, the Gaza Jar became the main jar in the Mediterranean trade.
 It is common in many sites in the Mediterranean basin that were under Byzantine rule.
 The presence of the jars at coastal sites on the shelves of continents, Europe and Africa indicates the nature of their transport, in maritime trade by boats.

 Archaeological evidence for the importance of the wine industry in the south of the country can be seen in the number of wineries and oil presses excavated in the southern coastal plain area.
 In the Byzantine period, there was high-intensity human activity in Negev.
 The location of the city of Gaza on the southern coastal plain and its connection with many trade routes contributed to its importance in the economy of the Mediterranean Basin.
 During the middle of the 4th century, jars full of wine from Gaza and Ashkelon arrived in Egypt.
 The "Gaza Jars" wine brand seems to have been a favorite of Egyptian residents during this period, given the fact that it was a local wine producer in Egypt from ancient times.